You might not have heard about borage microgreens before. I’ve never seen them sold in a store or talked about very often.

 Summary of How to Grow Borage Microgreens

-You can purchase borage microgreen seed from the Home Microgreens Store.
+You can purchase borage microgreen seeds from the Home Microgreens Store.

 We use the weighted blackout method to germinate the borage seed.